 ^a AHA includes data on the number of employed and contract primary care physicians with privileges at a given hospital.
-We do not use those data when counting primary care physicians in systems for two reasons: (1) they may not be comparable to how we count total physicians in AHA data, and (2) they may not be comparable to how we count primary care physicians reported in the OneKey data, in which we include physicians who are directly affiliated with systems (that is, not only through their affiliations with hospitals).
+We do not use those data when counting primary care physicians in systems for two reasons: (1) they may not be comparable to how we count total physicians in AHA data, and (2) they may not be comparable to how we

-Starting with 1,050 health systems reported in Table III.2, we limited the systems list to 1,009 systems after addressing (1) multiple systems that were in fact the same system with a different name or address and (2) subsystems (standalone or joint venture) that were nested within a parent system.
-From this list of 1,009 systems, we first removed 90 systems that lacked at least one non-Federal general acute care hospital in the United States in both data sources (Table III.5); this excluded systems whose hospitals were solely in U.S. territories.
+Starting with 1,050 health systems reported in Table III.2, we limited the systems list to 1,009 systems after addressing (1) multiple systems that were in fact the same system with a different name or address and (2) subsystems (stand-alone or joint venture) that were nested within a parent system.
+From this list of 1,009 systems, we first removed 90 systems that lacked at least one non-Federal general acute care hospital in the U.S. in both data sources (Table III.5); this process excluded systems whose hospitals were solely in U.S. territories.
 Next, across the remaining 919 health systems, we removed 269 systems that did not have at least 50 physicians in both data sources.
 Finally, of the remaining 650 systems, we removed 5 that lacked at least 10 primary care physicians in the OneKey data.